keepthrifty/keepthrifty.github.io/_posts/2016-11-06-odd-couple-procrastination-and-frugality.md

 You’ll save a lot of money on parts and labor during the life of your vehicle.
 Just make sure holding off won’t cause a safety issue or lead to larger problems down the road.

-{% assign tweet-text = "There are times when procrastination can pay off" %}

 In general, I don’t recommend that anyone strive to be a procrastinator, unless they think being unproductive is cool.
-But the relationship between frugality and procrastination is not as simple as it seems. {% include tweet-link.html %}
+But the relationship between frugality and procrastination is not as simple as it seems.
+There are times when procrastination can pay off.

 Like I said, it’s complicated! :)